clearlinux/clear-linux-documentation/source/guides/index.rst

    .. container:: column smallcard

       :ref:`fix-broken-install`
-         Find out how to fix a borken installation using a live desktop image on USB.
+         Find out how to fix a broken installation using a live desktop image on USB.

    .. container:: column smallcard